2026 Regular Session

 (4) A petition is filed by the guardian, the minor, a parent or an interested person or upon the motion of the court stating that the minor is no longer in need of the assistance or protection of a guardian due to changed circumstances and the termination of the guardianship would be in the minor’s best interest.

-(j) (m) For a petition to revoke or terminate a guardianship filed by a parent, the burden of proof is on the moving party to show by a preponderance of the evidence that there has been a material change of circumstances and that a revocation or termination is in the child’s best interest: Provided, that a guardianship that was granted in a case filed pursuant to the provisions of §49-4-607a may be revoked, modified, or terminated by a parent pursuant to a filed petition with the circuit court having jurisdiction over the original child abuse and neglect proceeding, the burden of proof is on the moving party to show by clear and convincing evidence that there has been a material change of circumstances and that a revocation, modification, or termination is in the child’s best interest.
-All costs and legal fees of a proceeding contemplated in this subsection shall be borne by the moving party.
+(j) (m) For a petition to revoke or terminate a guardianship filed by a parent, the burden of proof is on the moving party to show by a preponderance of the evidence that there has been a material change of circumstances and that a revocation or termination is in the child’s best interest: Provided, that a guardianship that was granted in a case filed pursuant to the provisions of §49-4-607a may be revoked, modified, or terminated by a parent pursuant to a filed petition with the circuit judge presiding over the underlying juvenile abuse and neglect, the burden of proof is on the moving party to show by clear and convincing evidence that there has been a material change of circumstances and that a revocation, modification, or termination is in the child’s best interest: Provided That if the circuit judge presiding over the underlying juvenile abuse and neglect proceeding is not available to preside over a petition to revoke, modify, or terminate a guardianship filed by a parent, then the circuit court having jurisdiction over the original child abuse and neglect proceeding shall preside over the proceeding, All costs and legal fees of a proceeding contemplated in this subsection shall be borne by the moving party.

 (k) (n) A guardianship may not be terminated by the court if there are any assets in the estate due and payable to the minor.
 Another guardian may be appointed upon the resignation of a guardian whenever there are assets in the estate due and payable to the minor.